ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Onboarding into a New Company
   - Leaders are often hired (lateral move) to do things that they have been successful at doing elsewhere (_here's looking at you kid_)
   - In promotion cases, leaders understand a lot about the company...in this case, they do not and need to learn (fast)!
-  - challenges: different political and cultural structures
   - surveys show that coming in from the outside is "much harder" than being promoted from within
   - high failure rate of leaders coming from outside (e.g. leaders not familiar with internal network of new company, not familiar with corporate structures, unknown to the organization, etc.)
   - Four pillars of effective onboarding
     - Business orientation (learn about the company as a whole, not just your specific parts)
-    - Stakeholder connection (vertical as well as - importantly - horizontal); find historations, cultural interpreters
+    - Stakeholder connection (vertical as well as - importantly - horizontal); find historians, cultural interpreters
-    - Expectations alignment (check and recheck expectations)
+    - Expectations alignment
     - Cultural adaptation (determine the norms, shared language, values, etc.) - this is the most daunting of the pillars
-      - Identify cultural norms.
-Key check list includes: influence; Meetings; Execution; Conflict; Recognition; Ends versus means.
+      - Key check list includes: influence; Meetings; Execution; Conflict; Recognition; Ends versus means.
   - Key ways to prepare yourself:
     - When transitioning, take time to make a clear break from the old and the new (e.g. take a weekend or a day to focus on what you need to be successful in the new role)
-    - Assess your vulnerabilities (i.e. don't be "all chest no legs", gotta work out _all_ the muscles.
-Which ones need improvement or do you try to avoid?)
+    - Assess your vulnerabilities
-    - Watch out for your strengths: The expression I always say to myself is "your strength is your weakness"
+    - Watch out for your strengths
-    - Relearn how to learn (and learn how to "unlearn") - some things that worked previously, will not work now; Embrace the need to learn
+    - Relearn how to learn (and learn how to "unlearn")
     - Rework your network
     - Watch out for people who want to hold you back
     - Get some help

 ## Chapter 2: Accelerate Your Learning
-- "Stop doing and start listening"
+> Stop doing and start listening

 - Learn about culture and politics
 - Planning to learn: figure out in advance what the important questions are and how you can best answer them
 - Understand the history, a baseline question is "how did we get to this point?"